Pests and Infestations

 Householders - treating pests yourself

-The British Pest Control Association (BPCA) provides an A to Z of pests with advice on how to deal with each pest (such as insects and mammals).
-This can be accessed by clicking here.
+The British Pest Control Association (BPCA) an A to Z of pests (Opens in a New Window) which provides with advice on how to deal with each pest (such as insects and mammals).

 In domestic premises if you choose to treat the problem yourself most of the necessary materials can be purchased from hardware stores, DIY outlets and garden centres.